MattiasLindgren278/Game-Managment_RESTful-Client-Example/README.md

 # Game-Managment_RESTful-Client-Example
-Client made for Game-Managment-RESTful-Application-Example, made for learning purposes.
+Client made for Game-Managment-RESTful-Example, made for learning purposes.